 Firearms Antlerless Portion Permits Map

-Counties in white - These counties are closed to firearms hunting during the antlerless portion: Barry, Barton, Bollinger, Butler, Cape Girardeau, Carter, Christian, Crawford, Dade, Dent, Douglas, Dunklin, Howell, Iron, Jasper, Lawrence, Madison, Maries, McDonald, Mississippi, New Madrid, Newton, Oregon, Ozark, Pemiscot, Perry, Phelps, Polk, Pulaski, Reynolds, Ripley, St. Francois, Ste.
+Counties in white - These counties are closed to firearms hunting during the antlerless portion: Barry, Barton, Bollinger, Butler, Cape Girardeau, Carter, Christian, Dade, Dent, Douglas, Dunklin, Howell, Iron, Jasper, Lawrence, Madison, Maries, McDonald, Mississippi, New Madrid, Newton, Oregon, Ozark, Pemiscot, Perry, Phelps, Polk, Pulaski, Reynolds, Ripley, St. Francois, Ste.
 Genevieve, Scott, Shannon, Stoddard, Stone, Taney, Texas, Webster, and Wright.

 Parts of these counties are also closed to firearms hunting during the antlerless portion: Franklin and Jefferson.

-Counties in orange - You can fill two firearms antlerless deer permits during firearms deer season (all portions combined) in these counties: Adair, Boone, Callaway, Chariton, Clay, Cole, Cooper, Greene, Jackson, Knox, Linn, Macon, Miller, Moniteau, Morgan, Osage, Putnam, Randolph, Schuyler, Scotland, Shelby, St. Charles, St. Louis County, and Sullivan.
+Counties in orange - You can fill two firearms antlerless deer permits during firearms deer season (all portions combined) in these counties: Adair, Boone, Callaway, Chariton, Clay, Cole, Cooper, Crawford, Franklin, Gasconade, Greene, Jackson, Jefferson, Knox, Linn, Macon, Miller, Moniteau, Morgan, Osage, Putnam, Randolph, Schuyler, Scotland, Shelby, St. Charles, St. Louis County, Sullivan, Warren, and Washington.

-You can fill two firearms antlerless deer permits in parts of these counties: Cass, Franklin, Jefferson and Platte.
+You can fill two firearms antlerless deer permits in parts of these counties: Cass and Platte.

 Counties in blue - You can fill one firearms antlerless deer permit during firearms deer season (all portions combined) in all other counties or portions of counties.